dejanstojanovic/Facebook-Album-Browser/README.md

 ###What are options for plugin
 The following are options for the plugin which are used to congigure the plugin instance:
 * **account** - Facebook account for which albums and photos will be fetched and displayed.
 This parameter is mandatory and must be provided in order for plugin to work.
-* **acessToken** - Access token for accessing non public content for the facebook account.
+* **accessToken** - Access token for accessing non public content for the facebook account.
 * **showAccountInfo** - Show Facebook account name and icon abowe the browser.
 Default value is _true_
 * **showImageCount** - Show number of protos in each album.
 Default value is _true_
 * **showImageText** - Show or hide text associated to photo in image preview (lightbox).
 Default value is _false_